BioComputingUP/ring-pymol/README.md

 (2022) Nucleic Acids Research [https://doi.org/10.1093/nar/gkac365]

 # Install
 In order to work, Ring-PyMOL requires PyMOL and some Python packages.

-If you don't want to go through all the commands or you have problems with versions you can use a pre-built Singularity container, instructions are provided at the end of this document [here](#singularity-container).
+If you don't want to go through all the commands or you have problems with your PyMOL/Python version you can use a pre-built **Singularity container**, instructions are provided at the end of this document [here](#singularity-container).

 ## Manual install
 ### Dependencies
 We provide three diffent solutions to insatll PyMOL and RING-PyMOL dependecies.
-The two using Conda gives the same result, the one using Apt works only for Linux users and might give different results depending on the operating system.
+The two using Conda gives the same result, the one using APT works only for Linux users and might give different results depending on the version and distribution of your operating system.

 **NOTE**
+Sometimes PyMOL uses a Python executable (and relative Python packages) which is different from the one in your current environment.
-Sometimes PyMOL comes with a custom Python, please make sure you install the dependencies for the correct PyMOL executable.
+Please make sure you install Python pakages for the correct PyMOL executable.
-In Linux you can type `which pymol` to see the path of the PyMOL executable.
+In Linux you can type `which pymol` and `which python` to see the path of the PyMOL and Python executables.
-If installed with Conda, the command should return something like `/opt/miniconda3/envs/myenv/bin/pymol`
+If installed with Conda, the command should return something like `/opt/miniconda3/envs/myenv/bin/pymol` and `/opt/miniconda3/envs/myenv/bin/python`

 #### Conda YAML (RECOMMENDED)

 - Install [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) or [miniconda](https://docs.conda.io/en/latest/miniconda.html)
-- Download the environment.yml file from this repository
+- Download the [environment.yml](environment.yml) YAML file from this repository
 - Create the environment `conda env create -f environment.yml`
 - Activate the environment `conda activate ring-pymol-plugin`